marcelvoss/MVDribbbleKit/README.md

 `

 ### Without CocoaPods
 Download the latest version, drop the MVDribbbleKit folder to your project and #import it.
-Then you have to do the same for the two third party libraries: SSKeychain and ISO8601DateFormatter.
+Then you have to do the same for the only thirdy party dependency: [SSKeychain](https://github.com/soffes/SSKeychain).

 ## Usage
 ### Authenticating